luminix-cms/backend/docs/3b-laravel-gate.md

 ## Implementing Gate Definitions

-Define your permissions in the `AuthServiceProvider`:
+Define your permissions in any service provider's `boot()` method.
+Tipically, you can [create a dedicated service provider](https://laravel.com/docs/11.x/providers#writing-service-providers) for this purpose:

 ```php
 // app/Providers/AuthServiceProvider.php